 Be supportive and allow the emotions to come out.
 Help by naming them as discussed.
 Be sure to tell them that what they are feeling is normal and that you love them no matter what they are feeling.

 It’s important for children to see their parents experiencing emotions and naming them.
 You don’t have to give specific details about what is going on, but if you don’t talk about what you feel when you are upset, they won’t feel as though you can relate to their emotions.

 Examples: “I’m feeling sad today.
 I miss my mom; I wish she were still alive.”
 “I feel frustrated that the chores aren’t done!”
 “I feel so happy today!”

 In utilizing this type of communication in your day to day life with your child you will help them to grow up knowing who they are and what they’re feeling.

-When you teach your children to understand emotions and love themselves unconditionally, it leads to strong self-esteem and helps them develop a healthy sense of Self.
+When you teach your children to understand emotions and love themselves unconditionally, it leads to strong self-esteem and helps them develop a Healthy Sense of Self in a natural way.

-If after reading this article you realize that maybe you didn’t develop emotional intelligence as a child, you may benefit from learning more about childhood emotional neglect and begin to practice the Sense of Self Method, restore your sense of Self, and improve your life.
-This is particularly important as a parent or someone who wants to have children.
+If after reading this article you realize that maybe you didn’t develop emotional intelligence as a child, you may benefit from learning more about childhood emotional neglect and begin to practice the Sense of Self Method, restore your Sense of Self, and improve your life.
+This is particularly important for a parent or someone who wants to have children.